-- The BC PNP will not nominate someone who:

-- is prohibited from entering Canada

-- has not been lawfully admitted in the country of current residence

-- is in Canada and is out of status

-- an individual whose status has expired, and who has not applied for restoration of status within the 90-day eligibility period, will be considered out of status

-- is working in Canada without authorization

-- has an unresolved refugee claim in Canada

-- is under a removal order in or outside of Canada

-- An individual can only have one active registration and/or application at a time.
+- Your employment must not adversely affect the settlement of a labour dispute, or the employment of anyone involved in any such dispute, or adversely impact training or employment opportunities for British Columbians. - If invited to apply, you must submit the \$700 application fee with your online application before your application will be processed.
+Incomplete applications will not be approved, and application fees will only be refunded if you withdraw your application before the BC PNP begins to assess it.
+You may contact the BC PNP in writing by sending an email to PNPinfo@gov.bc.ca to withdraw your application and find out if you are eligible for a refund.
+Please provide your full name, your date of birth, and your BC PNP application file number in your email request.
+Withdrawal requests submitted in-person or through voicemail will not be accepted. - The BC PNP will not nominate someone who: - is prohibited from entering Canada - is in Canada and is out of status - o an individual whose status has expired, and who has not applied for restoration of status within the 90-day eligibility period, will be considered out of status - is working in Canada without authorization - has an unresolved refugee claim in Canada - is under a removal order in or outside of Canada - An individual can only have one active BC PNP registration and/or application at a time.